 - Gently fold in the raspberries into the batter.

-- Pour the blondie batter into the prepared pan and use a rubber spatula to spread the top of the batter out evenly to the sides of the pan.
+- Pour the blondie batter into the prepared baking pan and use a rubber spatula to spread the top of the batter out evenly to the sides of the pan.

 - Bake for 15-20 minutes, until a toothpick comes out just clean and edges are golden brown.